StranikS-Scan/StranikS_Scan-mods/README.md

 Various author's mods for the WorlfOfTanks.

 ## Mods description:
-  • NetStatisticsModules(NSM) - Mathematics and statistics in the game, a set of modules
-  • VictoryChancesGUI - GUI-mod for displaying in a battle the chances of winning (using the NSM)
+  â€¢ NetStatisticsModules(NSM) - Mathematics and statistics in the game, a set of modules â€¢ VictoryChancesGUI - GUI-mod for displaying in a battle the chances of winning (using the NSM)